 Research Philosophy and Approach

-Philosophy refers to the path of principles with the positionthe investigation is carried out.
+Philosophy refers to the path of principles and the position from which the investigation is carried out.

 According to the research topic “Women´s inclusion in the business environment and the board of directors.
-A comparative analysis between the United Kingdom and México” and with the research question: What are the factors that determine the differing participation rates of women in the board of directors in the United Kingdom and Mexico?
-The philosophy of "Interpretivism" will be carried out.
+A comparative analysis between the United Kingdom and México” and with the research question: “What are the factors that determine the differing participation rates of women in the board of directors in the United Kingdom and Mexico?” a philosophy of "Interpretivism" and postmodernist were followed.

-The analysis is going to be carried out through the philosophy of interpretivism because it states that individual observers have their own perception and understanding of the realitys.
-Themaintains y a are more qualitativein.
+Interpretivism implies that individual observers have their own perception and understanding of the reality and the researcher assumes to be exploring a social world that cannot be fully understood.
+The postmodernist maintains that the world consists of many coexisting accounts of reality.

+This research is a qualitative research because the method focuses in obtaining data through open-ended and conversational communication.
+In this research, the analysis is through the interviews and understanding “what” people think and also “why” they think it.

 The research is based on interpretivism, because in the case study, when interviewing the candidates, they already had their own perception of what they believe, what they do not and why it is good to continue working on increasing the number of women on the boards of directors.
 The audience already understands the reality of what is happening.
 However, when the comparative analysis is carried out, by doing a study with people from the United Kingdom and Mexico, each one will have their own perception according to the culture of each country.

-The approach in this study topic based on the literature is an inductive approach since for a case to be deductive it has to be analysed as follows: Result + Case = Rule

-In this research, the result is the large increase of participation that the United Kingdom has had in recent years to incorporate women into the board of directors, the case would be what the United Kingdom has done to achieve that its participation rate will increase so quickly and effectively.

-The rule (the result) would have to apply the same conditions or similar conditions to Mexican companies so that they increase their rates of female participation in their boards of directors.
-Since Mexico is currently the country with the least female participation in the OECD.
-(OECD, 2020)

-According to the previous research in the literature review and in the interviews the most significant factor of this results is due to the culture that the country has.
+According to the previous research in the literature review and in the interviews the most significant factor of this results is due to the culture that each country has.

 According to the previous analysis, the corresponding studies will begin to be carried out, contemplating that this research will be implemented through the philosophy of interpretivism and the approach that will be carried out will be the inductive one.